-Our workforce demographics have been pretty stable for the last five years.
-The number of female employees decreased for the first time in several years to 69%, while the percent of women in management positions increased two points.
+Our workforce demographics have been pretty stable for the last five years, although the overall percentage of female employees decreased to 63% and the percent of women in management positions dropped to 33%.

 Turnover is one measure of how well we meet our employees' needs.
 We calculate our turnover by dividing the total number of separations in a 12-month period by the average number of employees for that time.
-Our turnover goal is a maximum of 17.5%, which we achieved for the fourth year in a row.
+Our new turnover goal is a maximum of 15%.

-While a number of things affect turnover, it is highest among new employees, so we also consider average years of service – which decreased slightly.
-To reduce new employee turnover, we’ve tried several approaches and achieved some success: a half-day orientation with the CEO within six months of hire; increasing the starting rate of pay, with increases during the first year of service rather than just at the end of that period; and making vacation more quickly available by awarding it at the beginning of each fiscal year rather than throughout the year as it is earned.
-At the beginning of 2012, we increased starting pay levels again.
+While a number of things affect turnover, it's highest among new employees, so we also consider average years of service – which increased to its highest level since we have been tracking it in 2013.
+To reduce new employee turnover, we’ve tried several approaches and achieved some success: orientation with the CEO within six months of hire; increasing pay for some positions; and making vacation more quickly available by awarding it at the beginning of each fiscal year rather than throughout the year as it is earned.

 Our pay is structured to keep us competitive in our community and is reviewed regularly against published state and county data.
-While new workers are awarded pay raises on a training and proficiency plan, most pay raises are merit based.
+Pay raises are merit based.
 Employees are eligible for a bonus based on meeting specified company performance goals.

 We offer a wide variety of benefits.
 (See a full list of the benefits we offer.)
 Full benefits are offered to all full-time employees – defined as employees regularly working at least 30 hours a week.
-Ninety-nine percent of employees qualify for benefits, which include health insurance and dental insurance; fully paid life, disability and vision insurance; a medical flexible spending plan; 401 (k) savings plan with 4% company match; and numerous other self-administered programs such as tuition reimbursement, interest-free computer-purchase loans, and adoption assistance.
-Last year a Health Savings Account option was added.
-Total health benefits costs covered by Frontier average 72%.
+Ninety-nine percent of employees qualify for benefits, which include health insurance and dental insurance; fully paid life, disability and vision insurance; a medical and dependent care flexible spending plan; 401 (k) savings plan with 4% company match; PTO (including your birthday off); and numerous other self-administered programs such as tuition reimbursement, interest-free computer-purchase loans, and adoption assistance.
+A Health Savings Account is an option for those with a high-deductible health plan.
+Total health benefits costs covered by Frontier average 71%.